- Home

 Best for: Couples, luxury seekers, snorkelers, cultural experiences

 The beach itself curves gracefully around the lagoon, fronted by shallow water perfect for wading and deeper channels ideal for snorkeling.
-The resort's overwater bures – the nation's first authentic overwater accommodation – extend from the beach into the lagoon, creating that Maldives aesthetic while maintaining Fijian design elements.
-Snorkeling around these structures and the nearby reef reveals abundant marine life including rays, reef sharks, and colorful tropical species.
+The resort's overwater bures - the country's first authentic overwater accommodation - extend from the beach into the lagoon, creating that Maldives-style aesthetic while maintaining Fijian design elements.

 ✓ Perfect For